top of page

 About Alicia Korten

-Alicia is the award-winning author of Values Ignite and Values Sustain, guidebooks used by organizations seeking to operationalize core values to drive measurable performance, enhance employee engagement and strengthen the teams that naturally retain and attract top talent.
+Alicia is the award-winning author of Values Ignite and Values Sustain, guidebooks used by organizations to leverage their values to build unified culture, strengthen employee engagement, and retain and attract top talent.

-Discover how a culture keynote can help your organization strengthen your high-performing workplace culture.
+Discover how a culture keynote can help your organization strengthen your high-performance workplace culture.

 ⤷ View Workplace Culture Keynote Speaking Reels